About the Global Green University

 Truth and Reconciliation Commission for the Middle East Film (excerpt) - this is a film about the TRCME which is an independent, interfaith, academic and philosophical initiative for peacemaking in the Middle East

-Audio Content
+Audio Commentary

 An Introduction to Biblical Studies